Eric991005/TFSTL/README.md

 # TFSTL
 This is a PyTorch implementation of the paper: Trade Forecasting via Efficient Multi-commodity STL Decomposition based Neural Networks.

-[12/2023] TFSTL is currently under peer review.
+[05/2024] TFSTL is currently under peer review by the International Journal of Forecasting.

 ## Requirements